hololeo/Ellama/README.md

 Ellama = Ell + Ollama

 All local.
 All Ell.
-All good times
+Good times